vitanova11/REST-and-JSON-APIs-Exercise/README.md

 Once you’ve made this, you can run our seed.py file to add a few sample cupcakes to your database.

-Part Two: Listing, Getting & Creating Cupcakes
+PART TWO: Listing, Getting & Creating Cupcakes
 Make routes for the following:

 GET /api/cupcakes